zplayads/PlayableAdsDemo-android/README-EN.md

 ## 2.2 Eclipse
 ### 2.2.1 Import SDK jar
 Import [zplayads.jar](./eclipseJar) into the Eclipse project's libs, and configure the build path, the main steps as follows,
-1. Right click the project on eclipse, select Build Path and Configure Build Path...;
+1. Right click the project on Eclipse, select Build Path and Configure Build Path...;
 2. Chooses Libraries table, click Add JARs... button;
 3. Select the jar file.